cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-10.3.3.md

 ---
-title: Updating to 10.33
+title: Updating to 10.3.3
-permalink: /updating-to-9.3.5
+permalink: /updating-to-10-3-3
 ---

 {% include toc title="Table of Contents" %}

 ### Required Reading

 Unfortunately, there is currently no jailbreak available for firmware versions 9.0 to 9.0.2 on 32-bit devices.
-However, devices with an A6 processor, such as the iPhone 5, can update to 10.33 and use the Helix jailbreak instead.
+However devices such as the iPhone 5C, can update to 10.3.3 and use the Helix jailbreak instead.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is 10.3.3, we can easily update to the desired firmware version, due to the age of the devices.